linshu123/volar_docs/README.md

 If you run into connection issues (cannot connect, timeout, etc):
 * Check your client (e.g. Cursor) MCP config
 * Check you have only one client instance running (e.g. one Cursor window)
-* Check no other processes are using port localhost:3001.
+* Check no other processes are using the same port as (default is `localhost:3001`).

 # Contact
 If you have ideas, suggestions, feedback, please reach me at linshu123@gmail.com